Would you like to get more information or apply?

 This course is an introductory level course that prepares the student to draw anatomically correct structures of the human body.
 Students will learn to draw the human figure in correct anatomic detail based on the observation of live models.
-This course will emphasize the anatomically correct proportions of the human body and the accurate portrayal of muscles and other landmarks by applying various techniques of shading and lighting, views and perspective.
-Topical coverage includes the basic shapes comprising the figure, anatomic positioning and parts, human proportions, drawing of various anatomic parts, light source and shading.
+This course will emphasize the anatomically correct proportions of the human body and the accurate portrayal of muscles and other landmarks by applying various techniques of shading and lighting, views, and perspective.

-The purpose of this course is to introduce the students to the fundamental principles of design and color theory, such as layout, composition, and balance as well as the theories of color and how to use color creatively.
+The purpose of this course is to introduce the students to the fundamental principles of design and colour theory.
+Students will be introduced to the principle concepts of design such as layout, composition and balance, as well as the theories of colour and how to use colour creatively.
 These concepts will be presented in theory as well as reinforced through specific practical exercises and activities that will serve to demonstrate how each of the concepts is integrated into good design.
-Topical coverage includes terminology of design, composition, negative space, colour systems and theory, colour and light, tone, hue, saturation and value of colour, and human element of colour.

 This course focuses on the basic principles of typography and its place and importance in graphic design.
 Students will learn how typography evolved from its earliest days in the form of basic symbols and forms to the present day sophisticated fonts and letterforms.
 Students will learn the fundamentals of working with type.
 Students will discover the building blocks of type, the typographic measurement units and typefaces both classical and modern fonts.
 The course will integrate working with type in both a manual and a computerized context.